EilidhClemie/MCA-2023/Week8.md

 ### Analysis - The advantages of a time-frequency based analysis over a waveform based analysis

 The difference in advantages between these methods comes down to the information they represent.
 A waveform primarily communicates frequency and strength of the sound wave, however, a spectrogram creates a more complex visualisation of the variations within a songs frequency over time and the intensity of the sound.
-For example, when analysing The Beatles' song. *Come Together*
+For example, when analysing The Beatles' song. *Come Together*, the spectrogram allows someone to visually  determine the range of frequencies within the signal of the track.
+For example, using a small section from the beginning of the this track we can determine at the one moment the varying frequencies of the song's instrumentation, such as a visualisation of vocal frequencies (the small patches within the centre) or the lower frequencies of the bass and drums (intense large patches which appear within the bottom half.
+This allows us to visualise a the song more intricately.

 <img width="367" alt="image" src="https://github.com/EilidhClemie/MCA-2023/assets/145780245/897f26e9-1701-4283-a8b5-d266aaf955b1">